AI, Analogy, and the Future of Law and Marketing

 Where They Fail

-The winning formula isn’t AI versus human.
-It’s AI + human:
+The real advantage isn’t AI versus human.
+It’s AI with human oversight:

 Short Term (1–3 years)

-- LLMs become ubiquitous assistants for persuasion-heavy writing.
+• LLMs become routine assistants for persuasion-heavy writing.

 Medium Term (3–5 years)